Diego Reyes

-Diego Antonio Reyes Rosales ([ˈdjeɣo anˈtonjo ˈreʝes]; born 19 September 1992) is a Mexican professional footballer who plays as a centre-back for Liga MX club Tigres UANL.
+Diego Antonio Reyes Rosales ([ˈdjeɣo anˈtonjo ˈreʝes]; born 19 September 1992) is a Mexican professional footballer who plays as a centre-back for Liga MX club Querétaro.
 He is an Olympic gold medalist.

-Reyes made his professional debut with Club América in April 2010, and won his first league title in 2013.
-He joined FC Porto that same year, but spent a majority of his time loaned out to Spanish sides Real Sociedad and Espanyol.
+Reyes made his professional debut with Club América, where he spent three years before moving overseas.
+In Europe, he played for Porto, Real Sociedad, Espanyol, Fenerbahçe, and Leganés, before returning to Mexico to sign with Tigres UANL.

 At international level, Reyes has played for various national youth teams for Mexico, including the under-20 team which finished third at the 2011 FIFA U-20 World Cup.
 He was also a part of the under-23 squad that won the gold medal at the 2012 Summer Olympics, playing in every match.
 He has represented Mexico at the 2014 FIFA World Cup, as well as the 2013 and 2017 FIFA Confederations Cup.

 Club career

 América

 Reyes rose from América's youth academy and was considered one of their young prospects.
 He debuted for the club on 25 April 2010 at the age of 17 in a league match against Santos Laguna at the Estadio Azteca, appearing as a substitute in the 86th minute for Ángel Reyna who scored the game's only goal.
 Reyes scored his first goal against Estudiantes Tecos during the Clausura 2011 tournament.
 He would score his second goal against Morelia in a 2–3 quarter-final loss that same tournament.
 He gradually cemented his spot in the team's starting eleven.

 Reyes played his final match with América on 26 May 2013, playing in the final of the Clausura tournament against Cruz Azul, though only playing in 26 minutes of the match.
 Due to the expulsion of Jesús Molina, Reyes was moved into the midfield, but was subsequently substituted off for Miguel Layún.